Thermography: A Perfect Alternative to Mammograms?Updated: October 30, 2017Healthy Living

 Thermogram?
 You Might Be Forced to Have a Mammogram Anyway

-A second very real problem with going the thermography route is that you frequently are pressured into getting a mammogram anyway.
+A second very real problem with going the thermography route is that you frequently get forced into getting a mammogram anyway.
 All that money out of pocket and you still end up getting doused with radiation!

-The reason is that thermography is able to detect breast anomalies that are noncancerous and not in any way threatening to health, so women frequently end up at the gynecologist after having a thermogram which identified anything that looked remotely suspicious even something as simple and common as a clogged milk duct.
+The reason is that thermography detects any breast anomalies not just cancer.
+An example is a benign cyst.
+So, women frequently end up at the gynecologist after having a thermogram which identified anything that looked remotely suspicious.
+This could be something as simple and common as a clogged milk duct.

-Once at the gynecologist, women are shocked to learn that a mammogram is almost always required and that trying to substitute a simple breast ultrasound to examine the anomaly identified by thermography is not allowed – unless you have a mammogram first!
+Once at the gynecologist, women are shocked to learn that a mammogram is almost always required.
+Substituting a simple breast ultrasound as the first line diagnosis test to examine the anomaly is not allowed.
+You have to get a mammogram first even though mammograms are far less effective at identifying breast cancer!

-Tricky, tricky!
-Ah, those mammograms are such a nice moneymaker for GYNs; you didn’t actually think they would let you bypass it so easily did you?
+It’s such a racket – I call it the Mammogram Mafia.
+Those mammograms are such a nice residual moneymaker for (some) GYNs.
+The situation is much like the kickbacks doctors receive for prescribing certain drugs.
+You didn’t actually think they would let you bypass it so easily did you?

-A large out of pocket expense for a thermogram only to end up being pressured or even forced to have a mammogram is a source of extreme frustration for women trying to avoid mammograms in the first place.
+A large out of pocket expense for a thermogram only to end up forced to have a mammogram is a source of extreme frustration for women trying to avoid mammograms in the first place.

 Are Thermograms Helpful At All?